 To install XAMPP, run the XAMPP setup and follow the on-screen commands

 Once you follow the commands, it will start installing as shown in the given image :

 Allow access to XAMPP in windows firewall

-Now, start the XAMPP control panel and start Apache and MySQL services.
-If the Apache is not being started, then that is because the given ports 80 and/or 443 are not free.
-To change Apache ports, go to ‘Config’ button (next to admin button in control panel.)
+Now, start the XAMPP control panel and in the said panel, start Apache and MySQL services.
+If the service of Apache is not being started, then that is because the given ports 80 and/or 443 are not free.
+To change Apache ports, go to ‘Config’ button (next to the admin button in control panel.)
 And change the 1st and 2nd files.

 Now, go to the installed XAMPP directory and paste the ownCloud server folder in installed directory/htdocs.

 Usually, the installed directory is: C:\xampp\htdocs